Lecture 04: Probability and Inference

 z = (300 - 265.61)/28.3 = 1.215194

-Lecture 4: Z-score Example
+Lecture 4: Z-score example from table

 Done by converting original data points to z-scores